 Yacht Charter Croatia: Wall Cities, Turquoise Waters

 A quintessential yacht charter destination, Croatia boasts over 1000 miles (1,800 km) of coastline filled with ancient walled cities, idyllic bays ripe for anchorages and a plethora of islands to explore, not to mention long lazy sun-drenched days.
 Croatia has long been a firm favorite on the holiday scene and the superyacht contingency was never far behind.
-In the past five years, charter brokers have reported year-on-year popularity with this Adriatic country, and now it enjoys a long healthy season.
+In the past five years, charter brokers have reported year-on-year popularity with this Adriatic country and neighbouring region, and now it enjoys a long healthy season.

 The Ultimate Yacht Charter: From Relaxation to Party Scene